Check your email inbox.

 We upload the video and move on to promotion.
 No time zone scheduling hassles.
 No “I got the wrong date” mishaps.
 Participants can watch the video when and where they choose.

 Evergreen Content Stays Relevant

 I focus on evergreen/useful content that is as valuable 6 months from now as it is the day it’s published.
 It might mean less immediate traffic, but it means sticky traffic and also Google traffic that will add up to monstrous traffic later. – Tim Ferriss

 Evergreen content is the foundation of a sustainable content strategy.
 Evergreen content focuses on core topics that are relevant for years rather than weeks.
-Webinars are promoted as topical – short term events which hurts their relevance for someone a month or a year from now.
+Webinars are promoted as topical – short-term events which hurt their relevance for someone a month or a year from now.